 Ngā Ara Tipuna is a partnership between Tamatea Hapū, Te Taiwhenua o Tamatea and Central Hawke’s Bay District Council.
 Award winning ‘place-based storytellers’ Locales have been engaged to manage and deliver the project.
 A governance entity (Charitable Trust) has been established to have ultimate ownership of the assets when they are created.

 Once the first seven Pa sites are developed and opened to the public the project will look to connect to other pa and historic sites in the district.
-These could include Lake Whatuma and Te Taumata (The Worlds Longest Place name).
+These could include places such as Lake Whatuma.
 The project team will also look to develop cultural tours and experiences for locals and visitors alike to experience the sites, although many of the places will be free to explore at any time and have digital content for you to view on your phone.

 The total project cost for this first phase of the project is $3.8 Million.
 We secured $2.8 Million from the Provincial Growth Fund in January this year, and thanks to several other funders (Central Hawke’s Bay District Council, Eastern and Central Community Trust, Heretaunga-Tamatea Settlement Trust, and Lottery Environment and Heritage Fund) we are now only $150,000 away from being fully funded.We are looking for community partners and corporate sponsors to help us achieve full funding for this project.

 If we don’t raise the last $150k the project will still go ahead.
 We may have to delay a few of the final items until we do raise the money; for example, the landscaping, planting and park furniture (seats, rubbish bins etc.) on Hunter Park may have to be delayed until we find the money.